 When it comes time to sort everything, a great way to decide between what to keep, what to give away and what to throw away is to ask yourself for each item, "Does it spark joy?”
 This tactic, in accordance with the strategy in Marie Kondo’s book “The Life-Changing Magic of Tidying Up,” enables significant decluttering along with a chance to revisit the past and come to peace with it.
 Even though the process of decluttering can be emotional, at the end of the day, it can also feel very liberating.

 A general change in mindset can certainly make all the difference between the drudgery of downsizing and the convenience of making certain an older adult’s home is well organized.
 An expression has even been invented to replace the negative connotations of “downsizing”: “rightsizing”.
 It includes making a home best fit the next phase of one's life, and celebrating those changes along the way.
 It places the focus on cherishing the items being kept, rather than on the loss of items that may, in reality, have basically been gathering dust.

-Midnight Sun Home Care, Anchorage, AK is available to help with more organizing tips, including hands-on assistance with home organization tasks, and can coordinate larger scale work such as removing home furniture along with other large items.
-Our helpful companions are also on hand to share in reminiscing over beloved treasures, going through picture albums, and listening as the senior shares life experiences, as well as hands-on assistance with the “rightsizing” project itself.
+Midnight Sun Home Care is available to help with more organizing tips, including hands-on assistance with home organization tasks, and can coordinate larger scale work such as removing home furniture along with other large items.
+Our helpful companions and personal care assistants in Anchorage are also on hand to share in reminiscing over beloved treasures, going through picture albums, and listening as the senior shares life experiences, as well as hands-on assistance with the “rightsizing” project itself.
 Contact us for assistance.